godfreyponce/GodfreyPonce/README.md

 ## Hi there 👋

-My name is Godfrey, and I'm a student developer studying Computer Science + Cognitive Science interested in all things Data Analyzation and Security.
+My name is Godfrey, and I'm a student developer studying Computer Science + Cognitive Science interested in finding patterns in everything... including the way ALL my socks have disappeared in the laundry.

 - 🔭 I’m currently working on my upcoming new and revised Portfolio Wesbite...
 - 🌱 I’m currently learning 🇪🇸 ♨️